 Enrollment for 2019-2020: 700+ students, ages ranging from 3 to 19 years.

 Last year our students came from 78 different countries and enriched our school with more than 40 languages.
 Countries with more than 10 students represented are Germany, the United States of America, the United Kingdom, France, Spain, Italy, the Netherlands, China, India, Canada, Japan and Australia.

 Curriculum: IB World School, one of a select number of schools world wide with the privileged authorization to run the Primary Years (PYP), Middle Years (MYP) and Diploma Programmes (DP).
 Fully accredited by the International Baccalaureate Organization, Council of International Schools and New England Association of Schools and Colleges.

 Technology: More than 350 computers and 600 iPads are used in classrooms from Early Learning 3/4 to Grade 7.
-Two computer labs, two laptop carts, a Media Centre full of computers, laptops and iPads, internet resources and interactive whiteboards or AppleTV/Beamer setups in every classroom; all Apple platform.
-A Bring Your Own Device programme in Grades 8 – 12 is in place so that students bring their own laptops, preparing them for the laptop maintenance, responsibility and organization needed for university and beyond.
+Two computer labs, a Media Centre full of computers, laptops and iPads, internet resources and interactive whiteboards or AppleTV/Beamer setups in every classroom (all Apple platform).
+A Bring Your Own Device Programme in Grades 8 – 12 is in place so that students bring their own laptops, preparing them for the laptop maintenance, responsibility and organization needed for university and beyond.
 An ICT Systems Manager, ICT Database Coordinator and the ICT Technician collaborate with students and staff to optimize and support learning.